CppMicroServices/rfcs/text/0015-Dynamic-Targeting.md

 ```

 ##### Resulting Factory Instance Configuration
-In this case we prioritize the <refname>.target in the configuration to align with the OSGI spec
+In this case we prioritize the refName.target in the configuration to align with the OSGI spec
 ```
 {
     "implementation-class": "sample::someService",